 What is a mirrorless camera and what sets it apart from the likes of DSLR cameras?
-If you’re new to the world of interchangeable lens cameras, you may find yourself asking this same question.
-But with each brand just touting the benefits of its own system, it can often be confusing to try and figure out which is best for you.
+If you’re new to the world of interchangeable lens cameras, you may find yourself asking this question.
+But with each brand touting the benefits of its own system, it can often be confusing to try and figure out which is best for you.

 Defining a mirrorless camera

 Now, the term “mirrorless” is a little confusing.
 It didn’t really become used until the advent of mirrorless digital cameras with interchangeable lenses, but many styles of camera lack a reflexing mirror.
 Technically, a point-and-shoot is a mirrorless camera, as is a Leica rangefinder, and even older film models.
-However, the term “mirrorless” is generally used to describe digital interchangeable lens cameras that either have electronic viewfinders or simply no viewfinder, and that’s how we’ll be using it here.
+However, the term “mirrorless” is generally used to describe digital interchangeable lens cameras (ILCs) that either have electronic viewfinders or simply no viewfinder, and that’s how we’ll be using it here.

-But if we already had DSLR cameras at all different price points, what was the point of removing the mirror and creating a new category of camera?
+If we already had DSLR cameras at all different price points, what was the point of removing the mirror and creating a new category of camera?
 The main reason is simply size.
 Without the beefy mirror box taking up space inside the camera body, mirrorless cameras can be made much smaller than their DSLR counterparts.
 Originally popular with beginners and casual photographers, this design has now grown on professionals, as well.
 We’ll get into additional advantages below.

 Lots of lenses